 Complete the Education Requirements

-Your first step towards becoming a South Dakota CPA is to research the degree programs in accountancy that are offered by universities and colleges in the state.
+Your first step towards becoming a South Dakota CPA is to research the degree programs in accountancy (associate's and bachelor's) that are offered by universities and colleges in the state.
 The South Dakota Board of Accountancy recognizes specific regional accreditations for accounting programs, so you should make certain that the university or college that you are considering is regionally accredited by one of them.
 The accreditations that are accepted by the SDBOA include the following organizations:

 - Middle States Association of Higher Education